 Drawing on the Windows comparisons a little more, you may be familiar with Windows 2000.
 There are two versions of Windows 2000, Server and Professional (Workstation).
 With Linux there is only one version, and a Linux system can be either a server, or a workstation, or both simultaneously.
 You decide if the system is a server or a workstation simply by the services and applications you run on it.
+The routine on the Installation page will install both server and workstation applications.
+By following this installation routine, you'll end up with a Linux system similar to one in the following diagram.
 (There's now a free and open version of Sun's Star Office product called Open Office and some kind folks have created a Debian package of it.
 See the Resources page for a link to them.)

 The real differences between Linux and Windows can be seen in the server area.
-While Windows 2008 Server wouldn't even load on a system with 256 meg of RAM (and 2012 Server requires a 64-bit CPU), A P-IV with 256 Meg of RAM would make a respectable Linux server.
+While Windows 2000 Server would crawl on a Pentium-II with 64 meg of RAM, this same hardware would make a respectable Linux server.
 The biggest difference, however, is in the software and licensing costs.
 While the Windows server software does include the IIS Web server software, the server software will cost you $1,000.
 And that's only for anonymous access to the Web pages hosted on the server.
 If you plan to have any Web pages that people log in to, you'll need to get an "Internet Connector License" for an additional $2,000.
 The Exchange e-mail server software only costs $680 but it'll be a mail server no one can access.
 For that you need CALs (Client Access Licenses).
 You not only need Exchange CALs (around $80 per user) so people can use the Exchange application, but because the Exchange application is hosted on a Windows server you'll need Windows Server CALs (which are around another $30 per user) so they can access the application.
 Here is how the costs compare for 100 users with a combination Web/Mail server:

 If you're planning on hiring a consulting firm for a new system implementation, ask them if they offer Linux and UNIX solutions.
 If they don't, you're only going to get Microsoft products suggested to you, which may be better for the consulting firm because they get a piece of the action, but you'll get anything but the most cost-effective solution for your needs.
 If only Microsoft solutions are proposed ask them why, given the potential cost savings for you - their client - they didn't offer any Linux or UNIX solutions, particularly in the Internet server area.
 Be suspicious if they infer that Linux isn't mature or stable.
 Linux servers are sold by the likes of IBM, HP, Dell and others who sell to Fortune 500 customers.
 While there may very well be areas where a Windows solution is appropriate, such as application requirements or the necessity to interface with a legacy Windows system, any firm that bases their proposals on a "one platform fits all" attitude doesn't have your best interests at heart.

-LAN Serverspage) can be used to add a Linux e-mail server to Windows Active Directory to handle user authentication.
-As far as Web servers go, IE doesn't care if it's pulling pages off of a Linux Apache or Windows IIS server and Mono ASP.NET (see the Internet Serverspage) will allow you to run ASP pages on Apache.
+LAN Serverspage) can be used to add a Linux e-mail server to W2K's Active Directory to handle user authentication.
+As far as Web servers go, IE doesn't care if it's pulling pages off of a Linux Apache or Windows IIS server and Chilisoft (see the Internet Serverspage) will allow you to run ASP pages on Apache.